psZachary/teardown-lua-executor/README.md

 # Teardown Lua Executor

-External Lua executor for the Teardown game using shellcode injection with a modern WebView2 UI built in Svelte, TailwindCSS, and CodeMirror.
+External Lua executor for the Teardown game using shellcode injection with a modern WebView2 UI built in Svelte, TailwindCSS, and Monaco.

 ## Features